Customization¶

 # Next preview tab

-next_preview_tab: "l,right"
+next_preview_tab: "full_stop"

 # Previous preview tab

-previous_preview_tab: "h,left"
+previous_preview_tab: "comma"

-# Clear search input.
+# Clear search input

-clear_input: "ctrl+backspace"
+clear_input: "backspace,ctrl+backspace"

-# Copy highlighted unit path to the clipboard
+# Copy highlighted unit path to clipboard

-copy_unit_path: "ctrl+y"
+copy_unit_path: "ctrl+x"

 # Open in pager